WZBJ

-WZBJ (channel 24) is a television station licensed to Danville, Virginia, United States, serving the Roanoke–Lynchburg market as an affiliate of MyNetworkTV.
-It is owned by Gray Media alongside Roanoke-licensed CBS affiliate WDBJ (channel 7).
-WZBJ and WDBJ share studios on Hershberger Road in northwest Roanoke; through a channel sharing agreement, the two stations transmit using WDBJ's spectrum from an antenna on Poor Mountain in Roanoke County.
+WZBJ (channel 24) is a television station licensed to Danville, Virginia, United States, serving the Roanoke–Lynchburg market.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+WZBJ is owned by Gray Media alongside CBS affiliate WDBJ (channel 7); the two stations share studios on Hershberger Road in northwest Roanoke and broadcast from an antenna on Poor Mountain in Roanoke County.

 WZBJ-CD (channel 24) in Lynchburg operates as a translator of WZBJ.

 History

-The channel 24 dial position was once occupied by WBTM-TV, which operated in the mid-to-late 1950s.
-The station only lasted a few years before attempting to become a hybrid commercial and educational station.
-This request to the FCC was denied, and the station went off the air not long after.
+The channel 24 dial position was once occupied by WBTM-TV, which operated from February 21, 1954, to December 31 of the same year.
+The station only lasted for nearly a full year before attempting to become a hybrid commercial and educational station.
+This request to the FCC was denied, and WBTM-TV went off the air not long after.

-The station first signed on the air on August 18, 1994, as independent station WDRG (the calls standing for its broad service area of Danville, Roanoke and Greensboro, North Carolina).
+Channel 24 returned to the air on August 18, 1994, as independent station WDRG (the calls standing for its broad service area of Danville, Roanoke and Greensboro, North Carolina).
 It was founded by MNE Broadcasting, a locally based company owned by businessman Melvin N. Eleazer.
 Three months after its sign-on, in November 1994, MNE Broadcasting reached an agreement with Time Warner to become the WB affiliate for the Roanoke DMA; the station joined The WB upon the network's launch on January 11, 1995.
 On January 1, 1997 (as the FCC was switching from using Arbitron's ADI to Nielsen's DMA system to determine which counties remained part of the Roanoke–Lynchburg market, then ranked as the 67th largest in the United States), WDRG changed its call letters to WDRL-TV, standing for Danville–Roanoke–Lynchburg.
 On that date, the station concurrently became the UPN affiliate for southwestern Virginia; the WB affiliation moved to primary Fox affiliate WFXR (channel 27) and Lynchburg-based satellite WJPR (channel 21), which carried the network's programming on a secondary basis in late night.
 (Cable viewers could still see The WB at its regular time on WGN-TV's former superstation feed, and programming would later move to cable-only "WBVA-TV", a charter affiliate of The WeB [later known as The WB 100+ Station Group], when it launched on Cox Communications' Roanoke system on September 21, 1998.)

 Shortly after this change, WDRL signed on a low-power translator in Roanoke, W54BT (channel 54), to relay WDRL's syndicated and UPN programming into Roanoke, Lynchburg, and the New River Valley.
 On March 31, 2005, the FCC ordered the Roanoke translator to cease operations to make way for repurposing the frequency for cellular phone signal relays.
 The transmitter would soon return to the air on UHF channel 24, broadcasting at the same effective radiated power, but with a more directional antenna to protect WDRL's primary analog transmitter.